Top 15 Italian Desserts

 A bônet is sort of a cross between a custard slice and a biscuit.

-Traditionally, a digestive spirit such as rum or Cognac is added to each bônet to give it its heavy flavor.
+Traditionally, a digestive spirit such as rum or Cognac is added to each bônet to give it its heavy flavour.
 The rest of the ingredients are a mix of sugar, eggs and cocoa.

 Looking at the shape of this dessert, you’ll understand where the name came from.
 Sfogliatelle are made using layers of crispy puff pastry that bundle together in a lobster-like way, though some will argue they look more like a stack of leaves.